 This is clearly demonstrated in the polar bear cub: His front limbs are outstretched and already good at supporting his heavy head - while his back limbs are much more frail, often crumpling and collapsing beneath him.

 As we see in the photograph: With stronger front legs pushing forward - and much weaker hind legs - the cub's movements tend to shift his body backward!

 Notice especially the cub's weak right hind leg, which remains almost anchored to the ground.
 This is the main reason the polar bear pivots to his left during the backward crawl at 0:22 to 0:33 in the video.

-Searching YouTube for “Baby crawling backwards” brings up thousands of amusing videos.
+Searching YouTube for “Baby crawling backwards” brings up hundredsof amusing videos.
 People are often surprised or puzzled to see infants moving in reverse!
 But this is a normal phase of learning to self-locomote, observed in many babies around the world.

 For instance, this infant tries her best to make her way toward a toy - but shifts backward, further and further away from her goal!

 Like the typical young infant expressing the cephalocaudal principle of growth, her upper body is much stronger than the lower body.
 Her legs wiggle a lot but the weight-bearing is mainly left to the arms.
 As we see in this video, when pushing arms against a slippery floor while legs are not yet engaged, the arm motions naturally push the whole body BACK.

 While the first infant ( above ) pushes with both arms at the same time, this second infant ( below ) already coordinates her arms to alternate left and right, left and right ...
 But each arm pushes up away from the body (which slides her back) rather than down toward the body (which would pull the carriage forward).
 So she's moving a lot faster - but still going backward!

 To crawl forward, one must develop enough strength and control in the legs to propel the body forward.
 And arm movements must change from simply pushing away from the body - to a more complex pattern that resembles reaching with alternating left and right arms.